cml-classroom/geog4-6300-lab-6-TJY51129-1/Lab-6_regression.md

     ## Multiple R-squared:  0.05064,    Adjusted R-squared:  0.04931
     ## F-statistic: 38.08 on 1 and 714 DF,  p-value: 1.136e-09

 {Discussion here} 1.
-Rainfall (`rain_20_sum`): - Shows the strongest
-positive association with NDVI. - Explains 42.73% of the variance in NDVI. - Highlights rainfall as a critical driver of vegetation.

-2. Maximum Temperature (`maxtemp_20_med`):
-    - Has a significant negative relationship with NDVI.
-    - Explains 20.66% of the variance.
-    - Indicates that higher temperatures reduce vegetation levels.
-3. Minimum Temperature (`mintemp_20_med`):
-    - Also shows a significant negative relationship with NDVI.
-    - Explains 14.18% of the variance.
-    - Suggests that cooler minimum temperatures favor vegetation.
-4. Population (`pop_20`):
-    - Displays a weak but significant positive relationship with NDVI.
-    - Explains 12.28% of the variance.
-    - Likely reflects indirect effects of human activity on vegetation.
-5. Elevation (`elev_med`):
-    - Shows a weak but significant positive relationship with NDVI.
+Maximum temperature: the results indicate a significant negative impact on the dependent variable.
+Specifically, for each one-unit increase in maximum temperature, the dependent variable decreases by approximately 0.0131 units on average.
+This relationship is highly significant (p\<2e−16), suggesting that maximum temperature plays an important role in explaining variations in the dependent variable.
-    - Explains only 5.06% of the variance.
+The model explains 20.55% of the variance.

-    - Indicates minimal influence of terrain on vegetation.
-6. Water Percentage (`water_20_pct`):
-    - No significant relationship with NDVI.
+2. Minimum Temperature: the analysis also reveals a significant negative relationship.
+Each one-unit increase in minimum temperature results in an average decrease of 0.0123 units in the dependent variable.
+This relationship is statistically significant (p\<2e−16), though the model explains a smaller portion of the variance, at 14.06%.

+3. Rainfall: the results show a significant positive effect on the dependent variable.
+For every one-unit increase in rainfall, the dependent variable increases by approximately 0.0000009124 units on average.
+Although the effect size is small, the relationship is highly significant (p\<2e−16), and this model demonstrates a strong explanatory power, accounting for 42.65% of the variance.

+4. Population: population has a significant positive influence on the dependent variable.
+Each one-unit increase in population corresponds to an average increase of 0.0000015 units in the dependent variable.
-    - Explains only 0.19% of the variance.
+    This relationship is highly significant (p\<2e−16), though the model’s explanatory power is limited, explaining only 12.16% of the variance.

-    - Suggests limited or inconsistent influence on vegetation.
+5. Water Percentage: the results suggest that the variable does not have a significant relationship with the dependent variable (p=0.249).
+While the coefficient indicates a potential negative trend (a decrease of 0.1783 units in the dependent variable for every 1% increase in water coverage), this effect is not statistically significant, and the model explains only 0.05% of the variance.

+6. Elevation: indicates a significant positive effect on the dependent variable.
+For each one-unit increase in elevation, the dependent variable increases by approximately 0.000179 units on average.
+This relationship is statistically significant (p=1.14e−9), but the model explains only a small portion of the variance, at 4.93%.

 In conclusion, rainfall and temperature are the most significant factors influencing NDVI, with rainfall playing the dominant role.
 Other